 - What will my room be like?
 What should I bring with me?
 What should I leave at home?

 - What are the residence hall rules?

-- Where can I purchase the first-year reading?
+- Where can I purchase the summer reading program book?

 - How and when do I register?